isFakeAccount/psnawp/README.md

 ## Credit

 This project contains code from PlayStationNetwork::API and PSN-PHP Wrapper that was translated to Python.
-See more in [LICENSE](LICENSE.md)
+Also, special thanks @andshrew for documenting the PlayStation Trophy endpoints.
+All licenses are included in this repository.